WestDRI/wgpages/content/bashFeatures.md

 break execution with Ctrl-C (and you are back in src)
 ```

-can include the above into a script/function; run it and then break to be back in src
+You can include the above into a script/function; run it and then break to find yourself back in `src`.

+Now consider these two functions:

 ```sh
 function tmp() {     # function body executes in the current shell